themill/wiz/doc/getting_started.rst

     python        3.7.8     0          Python interpreter environment.
     python        2.7.16    0          Python interpreter environment.

-The :ref:`definition/requirements` keywords are set for each variants to ensure that the correct Python environment will be resolved.
+The :ref:`definition/requirements` keyword is set for each variant to ensure that the correct Python environment will be resolved.

 Run the following command::